THE PERSONAL DATA PROTECTION ACT IN SINGAPORE (PDPA)

-Visualise and map Metadata
+Visualize and map Metadata

 Proactive approach to compliance

-Solidatus enables companies to prove to the regulator that they are taking a proactive approach to PDPA by clearly documenting and auditing their data landscape and creating their Data Privacy Impact Assessment (DPIA) in terms of both location of data and the modelling of the processes deployed to achieve compliance.
+Solidatus enables companies to prove to the regulator that they are taking a proactive approach to PDPA by clearly documenting and auditing their data landscape and creating their Data Privacy Impact Assessment (DPIA) in terms of both location of data and the modeling of the processes deployed to achieve compliance.
 Solidatus can quickly discover, document and share models, simplifying the process of being compliant.